What Seventh-day Adventists Believe About Jesus as the Son of God

 “Jesus said to them, ‘Most assuredly, I say to you, before Abraham was, I AM’” (John 8:58, NKJV).

 In English, the phrase “I am” seems pretty simple.
 But the reaction of the religious leaders says everything:

 “Then they took up stones to throw at Him” (John 8:59, NKJV).

-Why would they have done that other than if they believed what He said was making Himself out to be God?
-He said only, “I AM,” and they understood this as Jesus referring to Himself as God, the God who spoke to Moses out of the burning bush.
+Why would they have wanted to kill Jesus unless they believed He was making Himself out to be God?
+He said only “I AM,” and they understood this as Jesus referring to Himself as God, the eternal God who spoke to Moses out of the burning bush.